programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Note that the image quality from `ggsave` isn't always ideal.
 You may have better results using the _zoom_ button in RStudio to zoom in on your visualizations, and then manually saving them as `.jpeg` image files by right clicking on the pop-up window, or otherwise taking a screenshot.

-## Analysis
+### Analyzing the Visualization

-Visualizing partisanship can be a useful means for discourse analysis of a corpus' political polarity based on the most salient, opposing ideological stances.
+Visualizing partisanship can be a useful means for discourse analysis of a corpus's political polarity based on the most salient, opposing ideological stances.

 The second method of visualization presented in this lesson displays data at the document  level.
 The visualization highlights opposing sides of the corpus' salient topic by coloring each document's unique plot point, arrayed along the horizontal scale.